Camp Half-Blood Chronicles: Percy Jackson & the Olympians

-The Last Olympian is the fifth and originally final book in the Percy Jackson and the Olympians series.
-In the book, all the demigods from Camp Half-Blood help defend Manhattan, in particular the Empire State Building a.k.a.
-Mount Olympus against Kronos and his army while the gods fight Typhon.
-The book was released on May 5, 2009.
+In The Last Olympian, all the demigods from Camp Half-Blood help defend Manhattan, in particular the Empire State Building (which is Mount Olympus) against Kronos and his army while the gods fight Typhon.

 The Heroes of Olympus

 The Heroes of Olympus is a pentalogy of books written by Riordan.
 It chronicles the events of seven demigods and their obstacles involving the waking of the earth goddess, Gaea, and their efforts to stop her.
 It picks up a year after the end of the Percy Jackson & the Olympians series.
 Themes include love and teenage angst, as well as dealing with homosexuality.

 Riordan based some of his series on The Golden Fleece and the Heroes Who Lived Before Achilles by Padraic Colum.